michael-sumner/go-make-things/content/articles/2017-10-25-detecting-clicks-inside-an-element-with-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2017-10-25'
+permalink: /detecting-clicks-inside-an-element-with-vanilla-javascript/
 title: Detecting clicks inside an element with vanilla JavaScript
+url: /2017/10/25/detecting-clicks-inside-an-element-with-vanilla-javascript
 ---

-Yesterday, we learned about the `closest()` method, a super versatile function that [finds the closest matching parent of an element based on a selector](/checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript/#closest).
+Yesterday, we learned about the `closest()` method, a super versatile function that [finds the closest matching parent of an element based on a selector](https://gomakethings.com/checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript/#closest).

 It has a ton of uses, and it's particularly useful for detecting whether or not a click event happened inside a particular element.